-The secretary-general of the CFDT, Francois Chérèque, had already backed down considerably in an interview with France Inter on Sunday.
-With regard to talk of an alleged 48-hour ultimatum he responded that his organization had "never given an ultimatum."
-Their main concern was that "all those concerned had two days to think about it."
-And with regard to a strike he declared he was not empowered to make such a move until he had consulted with all of the regional and local federations of his trade union.
-"General strikes are not our usual way of going about things," he stated.
+The secretary general of the CFDT, Francois Chérèque, had already backed down considerably in an interview with France Inter on Sunday.
+With regard to talk of a 48-hour ultimatum, he said his organization had "never given an ultimatum."
+Rather, it wanted to insure that "all those concerned had two days to think about it."
+With regard to a strike, he declared he was not empowered to make such a move until he had consulted with all of the regional and local federations of his union.
+"General strikes are not our usual way of going about things," he said.

-The trade unions have consistently criticized the CPE from the outset, not so much because of the content of the law but because Villepin sought to whip it through parliament without consulting them.
+The unions have, from the outset, criticized the CPE not so much because of the content of the law, but because Villepin sought to whip it through parliament without consulting them.
 In the past they have supported similar measures without complaint and worked to suppress any opposition.
-Just last summer the government introduced a very similar regulation, the "New Job Contract" (CNE), for enterprises with less than 20 employees-a move that met with no resistance from the trade unions.
+Just last summer the government introduced a similar regulation, the "New Job Contract"(CNE), for enterprises with less than 20 employees-a move that met with no resistance from the unions.

-As is the case in all other European countries the unrelenting series of welfare cuts carried out in France would have been impossible without the compliance of the trade unions.
+As is the case in all other European countries, the unrelenting series of welfare cuts carried out in France would have been impossible without the compliance of the trade unions.
 Now, however, they are fearful they could lose their role as intermediaries and no longer be needed.